anjanpreet/React_Quiz/README.md

 # React_Quiz

-Test and refresh your React knowledge with this quiz.
+Test and refresh your React knowledge with this quiz app.